-Implemented to prevent comment spamming and other black hat techniques, the NoFollow attribute appeared in 2005.
-Actually, this attribute is used to inform search engines not to follow a link and thus not distribute any page rank to the destination page.
-On the other hand, the follow attribute tells search engines to follow a link and give it the link juice deserved.
-The page rank of the linked-to page will thus increase.
+Implemented to prevent comment spamming and other black hat techniques, the Nofollow attribute appeared in 2005.
+Today, this attribute is used to inform search engines not to follow a link and thus not distribute any page rank to the destination page.
+On the other hand, the follow attribute tells search engines to follow a link and preserve link equity.
+This increases the signaled importance, or PageRank, of the target page.

 For paid links: if you do not want Google to penalize you for paid outbound links even if you know these quality links will drive traffic to your website